 In most cases, the debtor filing bankruptcy has no property that they would lose, so bankruptcy can provide a fresh start in a quick manner.

-A trustee can also help you with making a consumer proposal to your creditors.
+A Bankruptcy Bedford Trustee can also help you with making a consumer proposal to your creditors.

 Under a proposal, you can repay a small portion of your debt (usually about 20 to 30 percent) to your creditors.
 A proposal will last for any amount of time up to 5 years but generally a proposal will last from 3 to 5 years.